DanyilT/projects-in-university/Year1/Sem2/Fundamentals of Programming 2/README.md

 # Fundamentals of Programming 2

 > This module builds on the concepts introduced in Fundamentals of Programming 1.
 The module covers more advanced programming topics, including arrays, classes, objects, and file handling.
-The primary goal is to develop problem-solving skills and enhance logical thinking through practical exercises and continuous assessments.
+The primary goal is to develop problem-solving skills and enhance logical thinking through practical exercises and final project.

 ## Table of Contents